alessiomora/puf_unlearning/README.md

-# PUF: Federated Unlearning via Negated Pseudo-Gradients
+# Federated Unlearning Made Practical: Seamless Integration via Negated Pseudo-Gradients
-This is the official repository for PUF: Federated Unlearning via Negated Pseudo-Gradients
+This is the official repository for Federated Unlearning Made Practical: Seamless Integration via Negated Pseudo-Gradients

 ## Preliminaries
 The simulation code in this repository mainly leverages TensorFlow (TF).